lisaafklint/cityPop/README.md

 npm install expo-cli --global

 ## Installing and running the project
-The program can be cloned down from git.
+The program can be cloned down from git (master branch).

 Run the command to install the required dependencies of the project:
 ### npm install